 Thomas Steinhauser’s main research interests are the history of chemistry and physics in the last two centuries, the development of modern scientific instrumentation, and the nexus between science and technical developments.
-He joined the Program on the History of the MPG in 2014 where he focuses on the development of the institutes in chemistry, physics, and materials science.
+He joined the GMPG Research Program in 2014 and focuses on the development of the institutes in chemistry, physics, and materials science.

 In the GMPG Research Program Sascha Topp focuses on the dynamics of behavioral, neuro- and cognitive sciences.

 Britta Behm's current research focuses on the history of "empirische Bildungsforschung" (empirical education research) as an integral part of contemporary history.
 Within the framework of the GMPG project, she is working on the history of the Max Planck Institute for Human Development (Max-Planck-Institut für Bildungsforschung), which was founded in West Berlin in 1963.
 She continues to contribute to the GMPG project as a visiting scholar.